-Each school is required to submit a formal budget plan approved by the Governing Body, no later that 1st June each year.
-The LA would however consider it good practice for Governing Bodies to agree their budget plan prior to the start of the new financial year.
+Each school is required to submit a formal budget plan approved by the Governing Board, no later than 1st June each year.
+The LA would however consider it good practice for Governing Boards to agree their budget plan prior to the start of the new financial year.